 I’ve shared with you before many shortbread recipes, including one for the classic Scottish Shortbread, and one of the chief differences between the two versions is that the French recipe usually includes egg.
 I subbed with some vegan cream cheese, which really helped with the wonderful texture of the cookies.
 I think the French version is also easier to make, especially with a foolproof recipe like this one which I adapted heavily from one I watched on America’s Test Kitchen.

 It’s December and cookies are on everyone’s mind.
-To make your holiday cookie-making a little easier I’ve compiled a list of some of the cookie recipes that have featured here at Holy Cow! in years past.
-You can find them here, or by clicking on the page “Cookies for Christmas” just under the Holy Cow! masthead.
+To make your holiday cookie-making a little easier visit my collection of vegan cookie recipes that have featured here at Holy Cow!

 I have to run now, but hope everyone’s had a great start to their week.
 Also, I want to direct you all to the lovely blog Reduce Footprints that is running a guest post from me today on my Overstuffed Aloo Parathas.